Board of Directors

 Photo credit: Sylvia with Jason Dixson Photo

-Elizabeth Jones Valderrama is the daughter of Gladys Valderrama Valencia and Johnny Jones Williams; she is married and has a community of kitty fur babies.
-Elizabeth has been an integral member of the OAR of Arlington, Alexandria, and Falls Church team for more than 16 years, including the last six years as OAR’s Executive Director.
+Elizabeth Jones Valderrama is the daughter of Johnny Jones Williams and Gladys Valderrama Valencia, she has been married for 14 years and has a community of kitty fur babies.
+Elizabeth has been an integral member of the OAR of Arlington, Alexandria and Falls Church Collective for more than 20 years, including the last ten years as OAR’s Executive Director.
 At nine years old, Elizabeth moved with her family from Costa Rica to Arlington, Virginia, where she graduated from Washington-Liberty High School in 1998 as the high school’s first Hispanic/Latina Valedictorian.
-She earned a BA in Spanish and Latin American Studies with a minor in History from the University of Virginia in 2002 and a master’s degree in Organizational Management and Development from the University of Phoenix in 2005.
-She is currently a doctoral candidate for a Doctorate in Management focused on Organizational Leadership.
-She was a Certified Volunteer Administrator (CVA) and a 2009 graduate of the Leadership Center for Excellence Leadership Arlington Signature Program.
-She was honored in 2014 as one of the 40 Emerging Community Leaders under 40 years old in Arlington County and in 2019 in the City of Alexandria.
-Elizabeth Jones Valderrama was the Center for Nonprofit Advancement’s 2020 Excellence in Chief Executive Leadership (EXCEL) Award winner.
+She earned a BA in Spanish and Latin American Studies with a minor in History from the University of Virginia, a Master’s Degree in Organizational Management and Development from the University of Phoenix, and will be earning a Doctorate in Management and Leadership in 2025.
+She is a 2009 graduate of the Leadership Center of Arlington’s LEAD Signature Program.
+Elizabeth was honored in 2014 as one of the 40 Emerging Community Leaders under 40 years old in Arlington County and in 2019 in the City of Alexandria.
+She also won the Center for Nonprofit Advancement’s Excellence in Chief Executive Leadership (EXCEL) Award in 2020.
 She currently serves on the Alexandria Community Criminal Justice Board and Arlington County Community Criminal Justice Board.
-Elizabeth is a facilitator for Encore Learning’s class Crime, Public Safety, Justice, and Reentry in Arlington.
-In addition, she has worked to shape statewide reentry programs through the Pre and Post Incarceration Services Coalition (PAPIS: Virginia Reentry Coalition) for the last nine years.
+Elizabeth is a facilitator for Encore Learning’s Public Safety, Justice, and Reentry course and a faculty member of the Leadership Center of Arlington’s LEAD Public Safety & Justice Program Day.
+In addition, she has worked to shape statewide reentry programs through the Pre and Post Incarceration Services Coalition (PAPIS: Virginia Reentry Coalition) since 2009.
 Jones Valderrama is Elizabeth’s birth last name, and it comes from the Latin American tradition of combining the father and mother’s first last names, and it is not hyphenated.
-In her spare time, Elizabeth enjoys being a virtual Zumba instructor specializing in Zumba Gold (low impact, low intensity, and great for anyone starting out, recovering from an injury, or ages 55 and better) and Zumba Chair (a great seated workout with gentle arm and legs movement.
-Great for anyone interested in working out while sitting or lying down) all with great rhythms like merengue, salsa, reggaeton, cumbia, bachata, tango, flamenco, soca/calypso, dembow, samba, belly dance, cha-cha, twist, Charleston, rock and roll, and more all done virtually through Zoom.
+Elizabeth enjoys being a virtual fitness instructor specializing in working with individuals who are ages 55 and better, starting out, recovering from an injury or surgery, and working out while sitting or lying down.
+She teaches Zumba Gold, Zumba Chair, Zumba Step, Jetti Fitness, CIRCL Mobility, BOOSTfit, Strong Nation, and POUND.

 Photo Credit: Sylvia with Jason Dixson Photo